 The 21-month executive MBA program will feature a one-week, on-campus immersion to start the program, and two study trips to facilitate learning.
 Classes will meet once every three weeks on Friday and Saturday in Ames or Des Moines.

-Each course will highlight the themes of risk management, innovation and economic sustainability.
+Courses will highlight the themes of risk management, innovation, and economic sustainability.
 Content will be developed in consultation with faculty and staff of the College of Agriculture and Life Sciences, and industry executives.

 Course Description: This course considers the ethical and social responsibilities of top managers in major corporations.
 It deals with the strategies, stakeholder demands, and managerial issues surrounding the management of modern sustainable enterprises.
 We will examine the responsibilities of top executives in terms of corporate social responsibility/corporate social performance, corporate governance, ethics, stakeholder management, and the firm’s relationship with the natural environment.